Localization detection based on quantum dynamics: Discussion

 \section{Discussion}

-The absolute square of the twist overlap $|z|^2$ has a slight variance in the small-disorder region, as shown in Figs.~\ref{fig:dyn} and \ref{fig:dis}.
+The absolute square of the twist overlap $|z|^2$ exhibits a slight variance in the weak-disorder region, as shown in Figs.~\ref{fig:dyn} and \ref{fig:dis}.
 However, the $z$ component of the magnetization $M_z$ has a relatively large variance in the same region.
-The time dependence of $M_z(t)$ and $|z(t)|^2$ also supports the behavior.
-One may wonder what causes the behavior difference between $|z|^2$ and $M_z$.
-Figures~\ref{fig:eig}(c) and (d) illustrate that $|z|^2\simeq 0$ in the small-disorder region, which implies that $\langle\phi_l|U_{\rm twist}|\phi\rangle$ in Eq.~\eqref{eq:z_t} almost vanishes in the middle of energy spectra.
-Because the eigenstates in high and low regions of energy spectra also contribute to the time-dependent $|z(t)|^2$, the variance of $|z|^2$ has a small finite value in Figs.~\ref{fig:dyn} and \ref{fig:dis}.
-On the other hand, $M_z(t)$ fluctuates around zero because of thermalization, which causes a relatively large variance.
+The time dependences of $M_z(t)$ and $|z(t)|^2$ also support this behavior, which seems curious.
+Figures~\ref{fig:eig}(c) and (d) illustrate that $|z|^2\simeq 0$ in the small-disorder region, implying that $\langle\phi_l|U_{\rm twist}|\phi\rangle$ in Eq.~\eqref{eq:z_t} nearly vanishes in the middle of the energy spectrum.
+Since the eigenstates in the high and low regions of the energy spectrum also contribute to the time-dependent $|z(t)|^2$, the variance of $|z|^2$ has a small finite value in Figs.~\ref{fig:dyn} and \ref{fig:dis}.
+However, $M_z(t)$ fluctuates around zero because of thermalization, which causes a relatively large variance.